AdobeDocs/journey-optimizer-learn.en/help/tutorial-ranking-formula-to-present-offers/create-campaign.md

 # Create a campaign

-To deliver personalized offers to users on the web page, a campaign was created in Adobe Journey Optimizer and configured with the correct channel — in this case, the Web channel.
+To deliver personalized offers to users on the web page, a campaign was created in Adobe Journey Optimizer and configured with the correct channel, Web channel.
 This configuration ensures that the offers are delivered via real-time decisioning to users interacting with the website.

 Within this campaign, a decision policy was defined to control how offers are selected.
 The decision policy includes a selection strategy, which consists of:

-A collection of offer items (e.g., based on ZIP code or income),
+A collection of offer items (for example, based on ZIP code or income),

 Eligibility rules that determine which offers apply to a user, and